ycm-core/YouCompleteMe/README.md

 ### Full Installation Guide

-These are the steps necessary to get YCM working on a Unix OS and on Windows.
+These are the steps necessary to get YCM working on a Linux, macOS and on Windows.

 **Note to Windows users:** we assume that you are running the `cmd.exe` command prompt and that the needed executables are in the PATH environment variable.
 Do